 The elements of the spine are designed to protect the spinal cord, support the body and facilitate movement.

 The vertebrae support the majority of the weight imposed on the spine.
 The body of each vertebra is attached to a bony ring consisting of several parts.
 A bony projection on either side of the vertebral body called the pedicle supports the arch that protects the spinal canal.
 The laminae are the parts of the vertebrae that form the back of the bony arch that surrounds and covers the spinal canal.
 There is a transverse process on either side of the arch where some of the muscles of the spinal column attach to the vertebrae.
-The spinous process is the bony portion of the vertebral body that can be felt as a series of bumps in the center of a person’s neck and back.
+The spinous process is the bony portion of the vertebral body that can be felt like a series of bumps in the center of a person’s neck and back.

 B. Intervertebral Disc